This Jamaican beef patties recipe is made with a flaky pastry and filled with a highly seasoned beef filling.

 These baked patties can be found throughout Jamaica at roadside food shacks, in snackettes, canteens and anywhere that sells food.
 It is a must-have if you ever visit Jamaica.

 They are easy to make and are much larger than traditional patties.
 A favorite way to eat them in Jamaica is sandwiched between coco bread (a yeasted sandwich bun that contains no cocoa and no coconut despite its name).
 Wash it down with an ice-cold beer, a hot beverage or a cold fruit drink.

 - 4 cups all-purpose flour

 - 1 teaspoon salt

-- 1 teaspoon ground turmeric (substitute with curry powder)
+- 1 teaspoon ground turmeric (or curry powder)

-- 1 cup ice cold water (plus more on standby)
+- 1 cup ice cold water (plus more if needed)